Skip to content

 AggregationStrategy = Literal['majority', 'weighted', 'unanimous', 'any']

-Strategy for aggregating votes from multiple judges.
+Strategy for aggregating votes from multiple judges (binary criteria).

-• majority: Simple majority vote (> 50% must agree)
+• majority: Simple majority vote (> 50% of judges must agree)

 • weighted: Weighted vote based on judge weights